List of Late Night with Conan O'Brien sketches: Cloppy

 A depressed and suicidal horse whose name is a reference to the "clop-clop" sound he makes as he slowly walks offstage to shoot himself.
 In one interview, actor Nicolas Cage expresses his fondness of Cloppy.
 Subsequent editions of "Cloppy" have included mentions to Cage's endorsement of the sketch.

 Conan and Max Hang Out

 Conan introduces a moment of camaraderie between him and Max, then cuts to a scene of Conan in his dressing room.
 Max comes in and enthusiastically invites Conan to go somewhere, such as to lunch, to grab a beer, or to shop at the NBC store because it has great stuff.
 Conan happily agrees, but as soon as the two begin walking together they awkwardly do not speak to each other and look bored.
 The camera follows them like this down hallways and elevators until they reach their destination, at which point they quickly grab the food or drink and part ways.
-The destination may involve other sight gags; when Conan and Max visited the NBC store, Conan is seen shoplifting several items.
+The sketch may include other sight gags, such as Conan also being seen shoplifting several items from the NBC store.